Engin-Boot/pong-stage-PallaviZoting/Stage0/SelectBackground&Ballcolor.md

-# Select Background and Ball color
+# Select-Background-and-Ball-color

 ## Feature

-Changes background color and ball color
+Changes color of background and ball

 ## Acceptance Criteria

 ### Scenario: Change background and ball color

   Given Player is at select backround and ball color settings after player selection

   When Player selects default color settings or any available color

   Then background color and ball color changes